PanchoVillaJunior/gov/README.md

-This repository serves as a online support platform for a LARP game.
+This repository serves as an online support platform for a LARP game.